 IMPROVE YOUR ACCOUNTS PAYABLE SKILLS NOW

-- Accounts Payable Training students will learn industry best practices for collecting and processing invoices and making payments to vendors, customers, and other third-party companies.
+- In Accounts Payable Training, you will learn industry best practices for collecting and processing invoices and making payments to vendors, customers, and other third-party companies.

 - Four ways to learn: public class, webinar, self-study, or on-site training.